dmzoneill/jira-creator/README.md

 ---

-## ⚙️ Functionality Overview
+## ⚙️ How It Works

-- The tool gathers field definitions from `.tmpl` files located under `templates/`
+- Loads field definitions from `.tmpl` files located in the `templates/` directory
-- Employs `TemplateLoader` for generating Markdown descriptions
+- Uses `TemplateLoader` to generate Markdown descriptions
-- Optionally applies AI for enhancing readability and structure
+- Optionally applies AI cleanup for improved readability and structure
-- Sends to JIRA through REST API (or performs a dry run)
+- Sends issues to JIRA via REST API (or performs dry runs)

 ---

 ## 📜 License

-This project falls under the terms of the [Apache License](./LICENSE).
+This project is licensed under the [Apache License](./LICENSE)